ssardina-agts/agtcity-sarl-mw/README.md

 They also showcase the infrastructure provided to use the MW and store information as Java data (see `helpers/` and `entities/` subdirs).

-The default Maven execution class is the booting class `au.edu.rmit.agtgrp.agtcity.sarl.mw.BootMAS` which takes the agent system to run as argument (defaults to `SingleRandomAgent`)
+The default Maven execution class is the booting class `au.edu.rmit.agtgrp.agtcity18.sarl.mw.BootMAS` which takes the agent system to run as argument (defaults to `SingleRandomAgent`)

 ### SuperSingleAgent ###